Skip to main content

 Concentration risk can turn policy shifts into operating pressure.
 The correspondent network is documented as more concentrated, with active relationships down about 20% over seven years, and tariff changes can add input-cost pressure at the same time.
 Avoid depending on one provider path for most volume.
 Keep a validated fallback route active and trace both primary and backup flows from payout request through provider reference to reconciliation output.

-This pairs well with our guide on What is a Virtual IBAN and How Do Platforms Use It to Collect Payments Globally?.
+For more on using virtual IBANs to collect globally, see What is a Virtual IBAN and How Do Platforms Use It to Collect Payments Globally?.

 Choose the model that makes one entity clearly accountable for tax handling where applicable, compliance decisions, and reconciliation in each corridor.
 If ownership is ambiguous, the model is not ready for scale.